-The goal of treatment is to get a normal level of thyroid hormone in your body.
+The goal of treatment is to reach and maintain a normal level of thyroid hormone in your body.
 This is checked using a routine thyroid function blood test called a TSH (thyroid stimulating hormone).
 A normal range is around 0.4-4.5 mIU/L. This is reached by taking a replacement thyroid hormone by pill.

 You will likely need thyroid hormone replacement for the rest of your life.
 The thyroid gland does not regrow.